Aznoryusof/candidate_chatai/README.md

     using 4-bit quantization and plain C/C++, thereby allowing these models to be used on consumer GPU+CPU machines.<br>

-    First clone the repository in the current project folder (i.e. candidate_chatai). *Note: Currently the cloning is done outside the container, but this can be done in the docker container by changing the configurations in the ./0_docker_files/Dockerfile_llama_cpp file.*
+    First clone the repository in the current project folder (i.e. candidate_chatai). *Note: Currently in the implementation shwon below, the cloning is done outside the container, but this can be done within the docker container by changing the configurations in the ./0_docker_files/Dockerfile_llama_cpp file.*
     ```
     git clone git@github.com:ggerganov/llama.cpp.git
     ```